vim-scripts/Tabv/README.md

     :Tabv tokens

 ![Tabv for JavaScript](http://i.imgur.com/TtEPlbQ.png)

+The result for C# is much the same as JavaScript.

 The same command is available wrapped/aliased for use in shell environments (Bash and PowerShell).
 For Bash, source the `tabv.sh` file in your `.bashrc`, or